artvalencio/coupled-logistic-maps/README.md

 * adjacencygen.m: quickly build the adjacency matrix for networks of interest (linear, parallel, wheatstone, distance-3)
 * coupledlogistic.m:  build the time-series for a system of coupled Logistic maps
-* coupledlogisterr.m: build the time-series for a system of coupled Logistic maps with a stochastic dynamical error
+* noisycoupledlogist.m: build the time-series for a system of coupled Logistic maps with a stochastic noise in the dynamical process

 Coupling options: